Omer Shem Tov: Release

 Shem Tov was released on February 22, 2025 along with Tal Shoham, Eliya Cohen and Omer Wenkert as part of a ceasefire agreement with Hamas.
-Shem Tov learned of his impending release from an announcement on television.
+He learned of his impending release from an announcement on television.
 Avera Mengistu and Hisham al-Sayed were released separately on the same day.
-At the release ceremony, Shem Tov was instructed to kiss the Hamas cameraman on the head.
-Though hesitant, he carried out the instruction and was freed to the Red Cross, who transported him back to Israel.
+At the release ceremony, Shem Tov was instructed to kiss a Hamas cameraman on the head.
+Though hesitant, he carried out the instruction, and was transferred to the Red Cross, which transported him back to Israel.
 While being airlifted by helicopter, he wrote on a white board, “Now everything is OK!
 Thank you to the dear people of Israel, and to all the soldiers!
 I want a hamburger".
 He appeared "elated" when he reunited with his parents at a reception center inside Israel.

 Post-release activities

 Shem Tov and his mother speaking with Israeli President Isaac Herzog and Michal Herzog after Shem Tov's release.

 Shem Tov and his mother Shelly were greeted by Israeli President Herzog at the President's Residence in Jerusalem.
 Nine days after his release, Shem Tov flew to Washington D.C. to meet President Trump in the Oval Office, along with freed hostages Eli Sharabi, Doron Steinbrecher, Keith Siegel, Aviva Siegel, Naama Levy, Iair Horn and Noa Argamani.

 Omer Shem Tov speaking at Hostages Square in Tel Aviv, 9 October 2025, following the announcement of the impending release of Israeli hostages.

-Shem Tov's favorite footballer, Norwegian star Erling Haaland, called Shem Tov as a goodwill gesture.
+Shem Tov's favorite footballer, Norwegian star Erling Haaland, called him as a goodwill gesture.
 Musician Orian Shukron composed a song for him.
 In May 2025, Shem Tov threw the ceremonial first pitch at Fenway Park on Jewish Heritage Night, at the series opener against the New York Mets.
-Shem Tov's sneakers had “BRING THEM HOME NOW” emblazoned on the side.
-He wore a Red Sox jersey with a yellow ribbon to commemorate his 58 fellow hostages who were still trapped in Gaza.
+His sneakers had “BRING THEM HOME NOW” emblazoned on the side, and he wore a Red Sox jersey with a yellow ribbon to commemorate his 58 fellow hostages who were still held in Gaza.
 Shem Tov removed his own hostage poster at Dancers' Square in his hometown of Herzliya, at the weekly rally for the hostages' return, together with Maya and Itay Regev.
 He took on additional forms of Jewish observance while in captivity and after returning home, as did his mother.
-Coincidentally, both Shem Tov and Shelly were given copies of Psalm 20 during his captivity, Omer by his captors and Shelly by a group supporting hostages' families.
+Coincidentally, both Shem Tov and his mother were given copies of Psalm 20 during his captivity, Omer by his captors and Shelly by a group supporting hostages' families.

 The Associated Press described Shem Tov's "newfound celebrity" as "unsought and at times unsettling".